 Upon acceptance of the application and Program agreement, TRC will:

-- Coordinate Stage 1 audit activity based on client timelines and expectations for certification and provide client with an audit plan;
+- Coordinate Stage 1 audit activity based on client timelines and expectations for certification;

 - Finalize selection of audit personnel.
 Client has the right to request information regarding proposed team members and may object to the use of any individual.
 TRC will take into consideration any request made for specific audit personnel provided such individuals meet TRC requirements for auditing;